Code-Institute-Submissions/GigiLi89-PP1/TESTING.md

 # Testing
 Test have been an ongoing procedure under the entire build of the site.
 I used Google Chrome and the DevTool to locate and troubleshoot any issues.
 DevTool helped me locate the issue in my HTML or CSS either in code or the box-model.
 The closer I got to a finished product the more I tested the site.

-I've tested the site multiple times using DevTools and different devices to make sure the website is responsiv.
-When using the DevTools Dimensions I mainly chose between:
+I've tested the site multiple times using DevTools and different devices to make sure the website is responsive.
+When using the DevTools Dimensions I mainly changed between:
 - Responsive
 - Desktop
 - Iphone 12 Pro